Skip to content

 config.py - Single Source of Truth

-All infrastructure values are defined in infra/config.py:
+All infrastructure values are defined in infra/shared/tradai_infra_shared/config.py:

 # Core configuration